rednafi/django-template-delocalized/README.md

         return Response(results)
 ```

 Here, we're exposing a GET API that is accessible from `http://localhost:4000/api/v1/music_context.
 Notice how the `get` method first queries the database to build the `musicians` and `albums` queryset.
 Then it constructs the `context` and sends it to the cache with a random UUID key.
 The API then returns the key and it will later be used by the `target` app to retrieve the `context` object and render the template.

 ### Target App

-The directory structure of the `target` app mimicks that of the `source` app.
+The directory structure of the `target` app mimics that of the `source` app.
 Here, too, the sub app is called `app`.
-Notice that the`app` folder contains a `templates` directory.
+Notice that the `app` folder contains a `templates` directory.
 The `target` app uses the `context` sent by the `source` and the `templates/index.html` template retrieves the data from the Postgres database using the querysets from the `context`.

 In the `target` app, interesting things only happen in the `target/app/views.py` module and the `target/templates/index.html` file.